With Christmas just around the corner, now is a good time to consider a variety of gift options for friends, family and loved ones.

 However, not everyone you intend to gift this year is going to be a foodie.

-Alternative hamper options include jewellery, stationary, gardener’s goods, spices, make-up and festive flowers such as holly, mistletoe, Amaryllis and red Poinsettias.
+Alternative hamper options include jewellery, stationery, gardener’s goods, spices, make-up and festive flowers such as holly, mistletoe, Amaryllis and red Poinsettias.

 3. Fill your hamper full of treats